euforia/EventReactor/README.rst

 Requirements
 ============
-A running version of mongodb is required.
-Under RedHat the package is called:
+A running version of mongodb is required as well as zeromq.
+Under RedHat the needed packages are called:

 * mongodb-org
+* zeromq-devel

 Before proceeding to the installation you may need to clean out pip temp build directory.
 You can do so by issuing the following command::